 Homes in need of repair or updating When disrepair becomes visible at the scale now apparent in Fargo's core neighborhoods-one in every six residential properties-it is a sign that disinvesting in older housing makes more sense for many owners than investing and actively improving.
 Plentiful, newer, and generally affordable options on the edges of Fargo make it easier for households to look past the core when they decide where to put their housing dollars.
 If the market doesn't respond to an aging and outdated house by substantially renovating it and making it competitive again to the broader homebuying market, the cost of the house will increasingly reflect its condition and it becomes a source of affordable housing.
-While this is an important role for the house to play, deferred maintenance is likely to mount over time without intervention.
-And if homes in disrepair become concentrated, poverty also becomes concentrated.
+While this is an important role for the house to play and an asset for a community where lowwage workers have a declining range of affordable options, deferred maintenance is likely to mount over time without intervention.
+And if homes in disrepair become concentrated, poverty is also likely to become concentrated.

-Condition and quality of life impacts of rental housing Rental housing is a significant part of Fargo's housing supply (56% of all occupied units) and has been for some time.
-As with owner-occupied housing in Fargo, plentiful and largely affordable options-especially newer units-have contributed to disinvestment in some older rental properties.
-An older and outdated apartment rents for less than its more modern competitors, which makes them affordable-but it also limits reinvestment into the property and can lead to degradation over time if market or other forces fail to intervene.
-The renting of single-family houses is generally not a viable business model.
-It becomes viable, however, when acquisition costs are low (due to declining condition or unfavorable location) or if the market can bear high rents.
-Around NDSU, the student market makes this practice both viable and lucrative.
+Condition and quality of life impacts of rental housing Rental housing is a significant part of Fargo's housing supply (56% of all occupied units) and an essential part of a healthy housing market that provides access to the full spectrum of housing types.
+As with owneroccupied housing in Fargo, plentiful and largely affordable options-especially newer units have contributed to disinvestment in some older rental properties.
+An older and outdated apartment rents for less than its more modern competitors, which makes them affordable but it also limits reinvestment into the property and can lead to degradation over time if market or other forces fail to intervene.
+The renting of single-family houses-generally not a viable business model-has become viable in areas where acquisition costs are especially low (due to declining condition or unfavorable location) or if the market can bear high rents (as in areas adjacent to NDSU).
+With thousands of new rental units having been built citywide in recent years, though, landlords of single-family homes may find it increasingly difficult to compete for renters.
+This has the potential to create affordable homebuying opportunities for some households, but it might also hasten disinvestment in the most marginal properties.

 Safety, quality of life, and land use impacts of traffic and major roadways When most of Fargo's core neighborhoods were built in the early-to-mid 20th century, Fargo was a much smaller city with far fewer cars.
 As the city and traffic volumes grew, major streets were re-engineered to better accommodate the efficient flow of cars-something that happened in every American community.
 Cities are now a full generation into rethinking these practices, and Fargo is no different.
 While some major roads have been thoughtfully redesigned, many in the core are still stuck in a mid-century model that feels unsafe to pedestrians and bicyclists and detracts from neighborhood character.
+The recent reconstruction of Main Avenue has the potential to reset expectations and make it easier for similar redesigns to occur on other corridors.
+But the physical and behavioral adaptations that will make corridors throughout the core feel safer will take years, patience, and resources to accomplish.